Zywave/booster/src/_areas/design-system/components/breadcrumbs.md

 ### Separators should mimic movement

-Use chevrons as separators between page/Breadcrumb titles.
-They not only help separate between different page/Breadcrumb titles, but also help indicate hierarchy.
+Use chevrons as separators between Breadcrumb titles.
+They not only help separate between different Breadcrumb titles, but also help indicate hierarchy.

 <docs-grid columns="2">